rahulkumarpahwa/dsa-with-c-lang/readme.md

 B. Stack.

-1. operations on stack with linkedlist such push, pop, peek and stackTop.
+1. operations on stack with linkedlist such push, pop and stackTraversal.
+2. other operations on stack with linkedlist such as peek, stackop and stackbottom.
-2. Parenthesis Matching Problem with stack (application of stack)
+3. Parenthesis Matching Problem with stack (application of stack)
-3. Multiple Parenthesis Matching with stack.
+4. Multiple Parenthesis Matching with stack.
-4. Infix, Prefix and PostFix.
+5. Infix, Prefix and PostFix.

 C. Queue.
 1. Queue.